Shaurya24k/Shaurya24k/README.md

 </div>

-> 💡 The snake animation needs a one-time GitHub Actions setup in a repo named exactly `Shaurya24k` (matching your username) — see the [snake workflow guide](https://github.com/Platane/snk) to enable it.
+> 💡 The snake animation needs a one-time GitHub Actions workflow set up in this same `Shaurya24k` repo — see the [snake workflow guide](https://github.com/Platane/snk) to enable it.

 ---